The Apache HTTP Server (

 Accept-Encoding header, and then checks if a pre-compressed variant of the requested URL exists on the file system, and finally returning either the uncompressed or pre-compressed variants accordingly.
 This way you can also make some assumptions, like assuming Brotli will always produce smaller files than gzip (which may not be the case depending on your files.)

 You should not use this approach!
 All the HTTP request headers used for content negotiation can optionally include a quality score, to indicate the most preferred to least preferred variant.
 E.g. you could say you prefer Zstandard encoded requests, but will accept Brotli but absolutely not gzip using the following header:

 The order of the accepted encodings is meaningless but the quality (q) score is not.
 Simply checking for the substring gzip would return a gzipped compressed response even when the client specifically says it doesn’t support it.
 You may thing of this as a silly example, but the below example header can sometimes observed from non-gzip capable bots and libraries:

 mod_negotiation has a few other annoying restrictions and limitations such as bug #60619 which will annoy you to no end if you’re trying to use it for serving pre-compressed resources.
-Server-driven content negotiation in itself is a very useful tool, but unfortunately mod_negotiation is not the implementation you’ll want to use for anything but negotiating languages and media types.
+Server-driven content negotiation in itself is a very useful tool, but unfortunately mod_negotiation isn’t the implementation you’ll want to use for anything but negotiating languages and media types.

 It’s easy to implement on the application layer and you’ll find a descent number of libraries supporting it natively.